 The PW cap only lasted one season before being replaced by a simple letter C for Cannons.
 By ’92, the C was gone in favor of a memorable and somewhat bizarre logo featuring a detailed, wheeled cannon that could be called realistic, if not for the fact that the cannon is firing a baseball and has a whole pile of the cowhide ammunition neatly stacked in a nearby pyramid.

 After the 1993 season, Prince William signed a PDC with the Chicago White Sox.
-This affiliation lasted a quick two years, but featured players such as Mike Cameron, Magglio Ordóñez, and, for what it’s worth, Pete Rose Jr.
+This affiliation lasted a quick three years, but featured players such as Mike Cameron, Magglio Ordóñez, and, for what it’s worth, Pete Rose Jr.

 Prince William signed on with St. Louis for the 1997 season, and updated their brand at the same time.
 Though they kept the fairly conservative black/white/gray look, they added in a purple hue, border-lining on burgundy, to use as an accent color.
 They also updated their word fonts and logos.
 The realistic cannon was fired from its position as cap logo, and a letter C returned to replace it.
 It was very similar to the C of the early nineties, but with one big difference–resting within the comfortable curve of the letter was an anthropomorphic cannonball with big white eyes and a smile, wearing a pinstriped-baseball uniform and showing off some baseball equipment.
 This little guy would roll with the Cannons for the rest of their days.